 Stereotactic radiosurgery for brain metastases

-Radiation therapy uses high-energy beams, such as X-rays, to kill tumor cells.
+Radiation therapy uses high-energy beams, such as X-rays and protons, to kill tumor cells.
 For brain metastases, your treatment may involve one or both of the following radiation therapy methods:

 Whole-brain radiation.
 Whole-brain radiation applies radiation to the entire brain in order to kill tumor cells.
 People undergoing whole-brain radiation usually require 10 to 15 treatments over two to three weeks.